eth-cscs/firecrest/doc/source/tutorial.rst

 In the reference section of `utilities/ls <reference.html#get--utilities-ls>`__ you can see more error types you can get in the response header.

-The `demo client <https://github.com/eth-cscs/firecrest/tree/master/src/tests/template_client>`__ uses the json response and displays the contents of a directory in a more user friendly way, as shown in the next figure.
+The `demo client <https://github.com/eth-cscs/firecrest/tree/master/src/tests/template_client>`__ uses the json response and displays the contents of a directory in a more user-friendly way, as shown in the next figure.

 .. figure:: ../_static/img/utilities.png